software-mansion/starknet.py/docs/guide/signing.rst

 Signing for fee estimation
 --------------------------

-:ref:`Account` allows signing transactions only for the purpose of fee estimation.
+:ref:`Account` allows signing transactions for the purpose of fee estimation.
 Transactions signed for fee estimation use a transaction version that prevents the execution on StarkNet network.
 If a transaction like this was to be intercepted in transport, it could not be executed without the user consent.